Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Preliminaries

 \begin{definition} [Heavy coefficient] For a function $f:G \rightarrow \C$ and a threshold $\tau>0$, we say that a coefficient $\widehat{f}(\alpha)$ (of the character $\chi_\alpha$) is \emph{$\tau$-heavy} if $|\widehat{f}(\alpha)|^2>\tau$. \end{definition}

+By Parseval's identity it is evident the number of $\tau$-heavy coefficients for a function $f:G \rightarrow \C$ is at most $\| f \|_2^2 / \tau$ (see \cite[Lemma 3.4]{KM} or \cite[Lemma 4.8]{Mansour94}).
+Thus, the cases of interest are where the latter value is polynomial in $\log(|G|)$, so there are at most polynomially many $\tau$-heavy coefficients.
+This forces $\tau$ to be relatively large to $\| f \|_2$, e.g. $\tau = \| f \|_2/ poly(\log(|G|))$.
+We remark that it might have been better to define a $\tau$-heavy coefficient to satisfy $|\widehat{f}(\alpha)|^2>\tau \| f \|_2^2$, however we keep the notion that is mostly used in the literature (as we show below most applications consider the specific case $\| f \|_2^2 = 1$).

 The phrases \emph{significant coefficient} and \emph{heavy coefficient} are often used interchangeably to mean any coefficient $\widehat{f}(\alpha)$ which is large relative to the norm of the function, but without reference to any specific value of $\tau$.
-By Parseval's identity it is evident that a function cannot have many significant coefficients.
 In this paper our convention is to use ``heavy'' in a formal sense and ``significant'' in an informal sense.

 The relationship between concentrated functions and functions with significant coefficients is subtle.
-If a function has a $\tau$-heavy coefficient, then is it $(1-\tau)$-concentrated (with $|\Gamma|=1$).
+If a function has a $\tau$-heavy coefficient, then it is $(1-\tau)$-concentrated (with $|\Gamma|=1$).
 But such a function is not necessarily $\epsilon$-concentrated for all $\epsilon$.
 The literature has tended to focus on concentrated functions, but for many of the bit security applications it is sufficient that the function has one or more significant coefficients.
 The distinction is important since it is harder to prove that a function is concentrated than to prove it has a significant coefficient.

-\begin{example} Here are some examples of functions with significant coefficients, most of which are concentrated: \begin{itemize} \item A single character is concentrated; that is, the family $\famly = \{\chi_\alpha:\Z_n \to \C\}_{n>\alpha}$ for some $\alpha \in \N$ is concentrated.
+\begin{example} Here are some examples of functions with significant coefficients, most of which are concentrated: \begin{itemize} \item A single character is concentrated; that is, the family $\{\chi_\alpha:\Z_n \to \C\}_{n>\alpha}$ for some $\alpha \in \N$ is concentrated.
 The case $\alpha = 0$ corresponds to constant functions, which are concentrated but will be un-interesting in our applications.

 \item For the least-significant-bit function $\LSB(x)$ on $\Z_{2^n}$, which gives the parity of $x$, the functions $f : \Z_{2^n} \to \C$ given by $f(x):=(-1)^{\LSB(x)}$ are concentrated.
 Indeed, these functions correspond to the characters $f(x) = (-1)^x = \omega_{2^n}^{2^{n-1} x} = \chi_{2^{n-1}}(x)$.